asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 1. Grains are not explicitly crated (activated).
 Instead, they are created when they receive the first message.
 1. Each grain lives in _one_ of the cluster members.
 1. Grain's location is transparent, meaning we don't need to know in which cluster member grain lives to call it.
-1. Communication with grains should almost always be a request/response. <!-- todo: explain why? -->
+1. Communication with grains should almost always be a request/response.
 1. Grains are identified by a _kind_ and _identity_, e.g. `airport`/`AMS` or `user`/`53`.
 It's important to distinguish kind/identity pair with an actor's ID, which in the case of grains might change between activations.

+*Note: The request / response pattern is required for grain communication, because internally Proto.Actor relies on the responses to determine if the PID (actor id) it has for the grain is still valid.
+If it's not, the request will be retried after refreshing the PID.*

 ### Generating a grain

 <!-- todo: link grains documentation page when it's created -->

-The recommended way of creating a grain is by using a `Proto.Cluster.CodeGen` package, which generates most of the grain's code for use from a `.proto` file.
+The recommended way of creating a grain is by using a `Proto.Cluster.CodeGen` package, which generates most of the grain's boilerplate code from a `.proto` file.

-You can create it manually without that package, but:

-1. It requires much more boilerplate code.
-1. It's easy to make a mistake, e.g. respond to a message with a wrong type of message or not respond at all.
+You can create it manually without that package, but it's easy to make a mistake, e.g. respond to a message with a wrong type of message or not respond at all.

-Read more about generating grains [here](codegen-net.md).
+Read more about generating grains [here](codegen-net.md) and more about protobuf syntax [here](https://developers.google.com/protocol-buffers/docs/proto3).

-Let's create two `.proto` files: one for grains, and the other for messages used by these grains:
+Add following file to the project:

 `Grains.proto`: